-In dogs, for induction of anesthesia, administer ZOLETIL intravenously at 1-2 mg/lb (2.2-4.4 mg/kg) body weight to effect.
-ZOLETIL should be administered slowly, over 30-45 seconds; after approximately 30-60 seconds, the dog's level of consciousness, muscle relaxation, and jaw tone should be assessed to determine the ability to intubate.
-If after waiting 60 seconds the dog's level of anesthesia is not sufficient for successful intubation, additional ZOLEIII. may be administered; the total dose should not exceed 2 mg/lb (4.4 mg/kg) body weight.
+In dogs, for induction of an esthesia, administer Zoletil for Injection intravenously at 1-2 mg/lb (2.2-4.4 mg/kg) body weight to effect.
+Zoletil for Injection should be administered slowly, over 30-45 seconds; after approximately 30-60 seconds, the dog's level of consciousness, muscle relaxation, and jaw tone should be assessed to determine the ability to intubate.
+If after waiting 60 seconds the dog's level of anesthesia is not sufficient for successful intubation, additional Zoletil for Injection may be administered; the total dose should not exceed 2 mg/lb (4.4 mg/kg) body weight.